LSBJSchool/611Study.ICU/README.md

 Principles and Objectives
 ---

 * 611Study.ICU is the cry of overburdened students suffering from excessive study hours in China.
-We welcome discussions from individuals in other fields and countries.
+However, discussions from individuals in other fields or countries are welcomed as well.

 * We welcome all positive, constructive suggestions, advocating for mature, responsible, and meaningful speech.